sukanta-skr3kor/AzureCloudConnector/README.md

 •	Supports all IotHub protocols like Mqtt, Http, AMQP etc. for communication.
 •	Automatically takes care of arranging the messages as 256kb packet in size (when messages set as batch) to efficiently use the IotHub quotas thus avoiding the throttling.

-How to use this library (with 5 simple steps)?
+How to use this library (with 5 simple steps)

 	Step 1
                Get the connection string for the IotHub string iotHubConnString = "HostName=xxx.azure-devices.net;DeviceId=EdgeDevice;SharedAccessKey=xxxxxxxxxxxxxxxxxxx";